The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Louis Ditoppa is a primary care provider, practicing in Family Medicine in White Oak, Pennsylvania.
 Dr. Ditoppa is rated as an Advanced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are End-Stage Renal Disease (ESRD), Anemia, Premenstrual Dysphoric Disorder, Acute Cerebellar Ataxia, and Ureteroscopy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses End-Stage Renal Disease (ESRD), Anemia, Premenstrual Dysphoric Disorder, Acute Cerebellar Ataxia, and Ureteroscopy.
+Dr. Ditoppa is board certified in American Board Of Family Medicine.

 Experienced in Acute Cerebellar Ataxia